webgme/tutorials/README.md

 Stepwise tutorials for building webgme components.

 ## Dependencies
-To follow the tutorial the following dependendencies need to be installed:
+To follow the tutorial the following dependencies need to be installed:

 To host a webgme server:
 - https://nodejs.org/en/ (LTS is preferred)